 Yukon Innovation Prize

-Cold Climate Innovation in partnership with the Yukon Government, Department of Economic Development host an annual Yukon Innovation Prize to encourage the local development and delivery of innovative products and services.
-The goal is to increase the locally-provided value in goods and services sold in Yukon and in the broader northern markets, enhancing wealth in the territory and providing additional employment opportunities.
-Each year a new topic is chosen that is related to Cold Climate Innovation's mandate.
-These topics focus on areas related to Food Security, Cold Climate Housing and Alternative Energy.
+Cold Climate Innovation in partnership with the Yukon Government, Department of Economic Development will be hosting their 3rd annual Yukon Innovation Prize to encourage the local development and delivery of innovative products and services.
+The goal is to increase the locally-provided value in goods and services sold in Yukon and in the broader northern markets, enhancing health in the territory and providing employment opportunities.

 - The contest is open to both individual entrants and organizations

 - Organizations must have a valid Yukon business license and a permanent business office in Yukon

 - An individual or organization can submit more than one entry, but each individual or organization will be eligible for only one prize